-We’ve carefully selected these blogs because they are actively working to educate, inspire, and empower their readers with frequent updates and high quality information.
-If you would like to tell us about a blog, nominate them by emailing us at email@example.com!
+We’ve carefully selected these blogs because they are actively working to educate, inspire, and empower their readers with frequent updates and high-quality information.
+If you would like to nominate a blog, email us at firstname.lastname@example.org!

 Drunky Drunk Girl

 Being sober isn't always a walk in the park, and the author of Drunky Drunk Girl isn't afraid to speak about the highs and lulls of sobriety.
 As a former lover of wine, her blog has been instrumental in detailing her road to recovery.
 Her posts are genuine and often emotional, resonating with readers regardless of their recovery stage.

 Morningside Recovery’s blog provides addicts with the support they need for long-lasting sobriety.
 Whether you’re a sufferer or the loved one of an addict, the blog has information beneficial to everyone.
 It promotes positive changes and offers strategies to help victims maintain their motivation and succeed.
 The blog provides everything from seasonal tips to advice on how to use exercise to curb alcohol cravings.